Game Over For Rajkumar Hirani? Director To Be DISMISSED From Munna Bhai 3 Due To #MeToo Allegations?

 It's Game Over For Rajkumar Hirani?

-We'll have to wait and watch if Rjakumar Hirani will be a part of Munna Bhai 3 or not and only Vidhu Vinod Chopra can answer the million dollar question.
+We'll have to wait and watch if Rajkumar Hirani will be a part of Munna Bhai 3 or not and only Vidhu Vinod Chopra can answer the million dollar question.
 If he's indeed being dismissed, it'll be the most shocking thing we've ever seen lately.

 Most Read: Salman Khan Responsible For Kareena Kapoor's Re-entry & Malaika Arora's Exit From Dabangg 3?